Global Land and Sea-ice Surface Albedo Map (26 July 2019) Observed from NOAA-20 Satellite - click to enlarge

 Team Lead: Yunyue (Bob) Yu

-Land surface albedo (LSA), defined as the ratio between solar radiation reflected by Earth's land surface and solar radiation incident at the surface, is a function of both solar illumination and the reflective properties of land.
-LSA is an essential variable linking the land surface and the climate system.
-It is a unique property for studying how land surface changes affect the energy balance and the overall climate system.
+Surface Albedo (SURFALB), defined as the ratio between solar radiation reflected by Earth's surface and solar radiation incident at the surface, is a function of both solar illumination and the surface reflective properties.
+SURFALB is an essential variable linking the earth surface and the climate system.
+It is a unique property for studying how surface changes affect the energy balance and the overall climate system.

 Algorithm Science and Data Access